qua-platform/qua-libs/examples/filters/readme.md

 This method is very efficient and can be used for realtime data processing and feedback.

 #### Moving Window Integration
-In this example we showcase how to use the builtin 'integration.moving_window' filter in order to apply a rectangular window (also known as the boxcar or Dirichlet window) directly on the incoming data.
+In this example we showcase how to use the built-in 'integration.moving_window' filter in order to apply a rectangular window (also known as the boxcar or Dirichlet window) directly on the incoming data.
 A moving window filter with constant weights can be described as the following function operating on the signal $S_j$:

 $$